chrko/helm-tpl-asconfig-issue/report.md

 In the following examples I'll take the actual fluent-bit configuration use case, but this is a general problem of this ("naive") templating approach.
-In certain important cases instead of spaces I use `·`.

 ## Examples